MicrosoftDocs/learn/learn-pr/wwl-data-ai/build-form-recognizer-custom-skill-for-azure-cognitive-search/includes/2-understand-enrichment-pipelines.md

 You can create a customized list of skills that will be executed as a skillset in the third stage of indexing.
 Each skill is a call to an AI process that enriches the index.
 For example, an AI skill might translate words into different languages or extract words from a binary image.

 AI Search has a range of built-in skills, that you can include in your pipeline.
-Built-in skills use pre-trained AI models, provided by Microsoft.
+Built-in skills use pretrained AI models, provided by Microsoft.
 These include:

 - **Key phrase extraction.** Detects important phrases in text based on the placement of terms, linguistic rules, and proximity to other terms.
 - **Language detection.** Detects the predominantly used language in text.